Dawncord/Dawncord/README.md

 Dawncord is a Java library for creating Discord bots.
 It provides a simple and intuitive way to interact with the Discord API, allowing developers to create powerful and customizable bots with ease.

+To view the documentation, visit the website [here](https://dawncord.github.io).

 ## Features

 - Easy-to-use API for handling various Discord interactions, including messages, events, and commands.